 Florida HB 657 may deter some speeding in school zones.
 However, it is still possible that you may be involved in an accident in a school zone.
 If you were recently injured as a result of a motorist speeding in a school zone, you should contact a Florida personal injury lawyer for a free case evaluation.

 Contact the Florida Personal Injury Law Firm of Roman Austin Personal Injury Lawyers for Help Today

 For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a Personal Injury lawyer in Florida.
-We have five convenient locations in Florida: Clearwater, New Port Richey, and Tampa.
+We have four convenient locations in Florida: Clearwater, New Port Richey, and Tampa.

 Roman Austin Personal Injury Lawyers – Clearwater Office